 - Biobanks and registries offer a wealth of possibilities to advance healthcare through evidence-based approaches.

 We aim to create soft infrastructure to facilitate use of big data, health registries and biobanks primarily among EIT Health Partners.
 Value for EIT Health:

 - A showcase of how to support usage of biobanks and registries in developing healthcare solutions.

-- Testing the working model in one region/CLC and multiplying all over the Europe.
+- Testing the working model in one region/HUB and multiplying all over the Europe.